Skip to content

 Data Privacy & Access Control

-• Enforce ACLs, encryption at rest/in transit, and tokenized access between core and sidecar; mask PII before it reaches models.
+• A cross-service boundary creates a new PII exposure pathway.
+Enforce ACLs, encryption at rest/in transit, and tokenized access; mask PII before it reaches models.

 Consistency